 In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-02, Leases ("Topic 842").
 The updated standard requires substantially all leases to be reported on the balance sheet as right-of-use assets and lease obligations.
 Topic 842 is effective for private companies for annual periods beginning after December 15, 2021.
 Early adoption is permitted.
 Topic 842 permits a modified retrospective transition method with the option to elect a package of practical expedients.
 We elected to early adopt the new standard as of January 1, 2020 resulting in the recognition of right-of-use assets and lease liabilities of \$47.4 million and \$48.9 million, respectively.
-The standard did not have a material impact on our consolidated statements of cash flows.
+The standard did not have a material impact on our consolidated statements of operations and comprehensive income (loss) or on our consolidated statements of cash flows.
 The level of disclosures related to leases will increase and require changes to our internal controls to support recognition and disclosure requirements under Topic 842.